Lurvelly/TXTLCD/README.md

 # TEXT_LCD

 ## News
--  ``Oct 2024``: Initial commit for public release.
+-  ``Oct 22, 2024``: Add arXiv link.
 If you have any questions, feel free to open an issue.

 ## What is TEXT_LCD?
 This repository is the implementation of "**Robust Loop Closure by Textual Cues in Challenging Environments**".